awsdocs/aws-cli-user-guide/doc_source/install-linux.md

    $ curl -O https://bootstrap.pypa.io/get-pip.py
    ```

-1. The script downloads and installs the latest version of `pip` and another required package named `setuptools`\.
-Run the script with Python:
+1. Run the script with Python to download and install the latest version of `pip` and other required support packages\.

    ```
    $ python get-pip.py --user
    ```

+   When you include the `--user` switch, the script installs `pip` to the path `~/.local/bin`\.

-1. Add the executable path to your PATH variable: `~/.local/bin`
+1. Ensure the path with pip is part of your PATH variable\.

    1. Find your shell's profile script in your user folder\.
 If you are not sure which shell you have, run `echo $SHELL`\.